 is something you should not miss when in Lisbon so don’t even bother with metro or buses.
 Tram is your way to go through Lisbon.

 In any case, if you are accommodated in the center, many points of interest are within walking distance.

 WHAT TO SEE & WHAT TO DO IN LISBON?

-If you are on a weekend trip to Lisbon o extended weekend trip (meaning from 2 to 4 days), some of these places are not to be missed:
+If you are on a Lisbon weekend trip o extended weekend trip (meaning from 2 to 4 days), some of these places are not to be missed: